Can I do the Delta without a Celta qualification?

 When is the deadline for Module 3?

 The Module 3 assignment can be submitted on the Monday following the first Wednesday in June and December every year.
-Before you think of submitting, you should first contact IH Bangkok in the last week of either April or October at the latest so that we can confirm that you have already paid the Cambridge examination fee for Module 3 and then enter your name as a candidate with Cambridge ESOL.
+Before you think of submitting, you should first contact IH Bangkok in the last week of either April or October at the latest so that we can confirm that you have already paid the Cambridge examination fee for Module 3 and then enter your name as a candidate with Cambridge Assessment English.
 You will not be able to submit if you have not already done this.
 You should make sure that you are clear about how the files must be presented before emailing them to IH Bangkok, which you should do no later than late morning on the submission date.

 What’s the difference between a Delta and an MA in Applied Linguistics or TESOL?